How to Make Your Chicken Coop Predator-Proof

 Predators such as rats and weasels are able to enter a coop through an opening as small as 1" in diameter.
 A secure coop must have all openings covered with hardware cloth or a door with a secure latch.
 Inspect the coop regularly to ensure there are no hidden holes for predators to gain access to the coop!

-Have Secure Latches on Coop Doors
+3. Install Secure Latches on Coop Doors

 Raccoons are particularly clever and aggressive predators.
 Since they have opposable thumbs, they are able to lift simple latches and gain access to a coop.
 Simple latches (such as a hook through an eye-bolt) do not provide appropriate security for a chicken coop.